Robert D. Whalen

 Twitter handle: @RobWhalen38

-Whalen will begin the year with the Triple-A Tacoma Rainiers, but his spring training performance was impressive enough to put him at or near the top of the list should the M's need a call-up early in the season.
-He got clobbered in his fifth start of the spring (eight earned runs in two innings), but in the prior four rode a dominating curveball to a minuscule 1.38 ERA.
-He throws a cut fastball and slider as well, and when he's on generates a lot of groundballs; conversely, if the outfielders are getting much to do, Rob may be headed for a bad day.
+Whalen began the year with the Triple-A Tacoma Rainiers, but his spring training performance was impressive and he's held his own as a member of the Rainiers' starting rotation.
+He got a callup to the M's in June and did well in his first appearance, four innings of shutout relief against the Red Sox.
+He features a sharp curveball as well as a cut fastball and slider, and when he's on generates a lot of groundballs; conversely, if the outfielders are getting much to do, Rob may be headed for a bad day.